Skip to Content

 Savannah’s Spooky Cemetery

-If you are looking to doing some exploring around the Savannah area, one of the cool and spookiest tours to experience is the Bonaventure Cemetery Journey.
-This easy, informative family friendly visit isn’t a full-on Savanah ghost tour — it takes place in daylight.
+When you’re ready to explore the greater Savannah area, one of the coolest and spookiest tours to experience is the Bonaventure Cemetery Journey.
+This easy, informative family-friendly visit isn’t a full-on Savannah ghost tour — it takes place in daylight.
 But it highlights Bonaventure’s main attractions and shares both ghost stories and the factual history around some of the significant Savannah citizens who are buried here.

 Shannon Scott, who leads the tours, is a master storyteller.
 He shares some of the more bizarre, ghostly and morbid tales of how death was celebrated in Savannah itself and at this famous cemetery.
 For example, he reminded us that this burial ground also served as a park when the city was dank, filled with sewage and not a very healthy environment.